 Don’t spend time in an expensive classroom course or money on gas to get there.
-This is the fastest and most economical way to complete your Virginia Contractor Basic Business course and to prepare for your Virginia Building Technical Exam or Virginia Home Improvement Contracting Exam.
+This is the fastest and most economical way to complete your Virginia Contractor Basic Business course and to prepare for your Virginia Building Technical Exams.
 Get started immediately and come and go as you please.
-All of our licensing exam preparation courses come with a toll free “Ask the Instructor” hotline and a 100% Money Back Guarantee.
+All of our specialty licensing exam preparation courses come with instructor support and a 100% Money Back Guarantee.

 Course and Book Packages

 VA Home Improvement Contractor Dual Course Package

 VA Residential Contractor Dual Course Package

 VA Residential Contractor Dual Course and Book Package

 Course Approval Letter

 How do I get my contractor license in Virginia?

 According to the Virginia Code, contractor licenses are issued to businesses and not individuals, even if the business is a sole proprietorship with one employee.
 All contractors of any kind must complete an 8-hour Contractor Basic Business course.
 Courses may be taken online or in a classroom as long as they are approved by the Commonwealth of Virginia.

 Steps to obtain your Virginia Contractors license: